CHEQ-FM

 CHEQ-FM is a French-language Canadian radio station located in Sainte-Marie, Quebec.

-Owned and operated by Attraction Radio (which would acquire the station from 9079-3670 Québec inc., an independent private numbered company), it broadcasts on 101.5 MHz with an effective radiated power of 26,000 watts (class C1) using a directional antenna.
+Owned and operated by Arsenal Media (formerly Attraction Radio, which would acquire the station from 9079-3670 Québec inc., an independent private numbered company), it broadcasts on 101.5 MHz with an effective radiated power of 26,000 watts (class C1) using a directional antenna.

 The station has an adult contemporary format and it identifies itself as O 101,5.
 It originally went on the air as an AM station and broadcast on 1360 kHz.
 The station's original call sign, CJVL, was abandoned when the station moved to FM in 1998; the FM transmitter went on the air at 101.3 FM on November 29, 1998.
 The call sign CHEQ-FM was previously used by a station in Smiths Falls, Ontario, now known as CKBY-FM.

 On August 14, 2008, the licensee proposes to change the frequency of station CHEQ-FM from 101.3 MHz (channel 267A) to 101.5 MHz (channel 268C1).
 The station received approval on August 19, 2009.

 Unknown, the station is owned by Arsenal Media, who owns a number of radio stations in Quebec.